mui-z/github-traffic-notfier-for-discord/README.md

 # Github Traffic Notifier for Discord

-Github traffic views and clones count notifier for discord.
+Github traffic views and clones notifier for discord.

 ## About